 Read a full update on applying for settled and pre-settled status for EU citizens and their families.

 Frequently Asked Questions

-All eligible EU students starting in September 2017 will pay the Home (UK & EU) tuition fee for the duration of their degree course.
-This advice is based on the announcement on 11 October 2016 from The Department for Education that student loans to EU students starting in September 2017 will be available for the duration of their degree course.
+All eligible EU students starting in September 2019 will pay the Home (UK & EU) tuition fee for the duration of their degree course.
+This advice is based on the announcement on 2 July 2018 from the Department for Education that student loans to EU students starting in September 2019 will be available for the duration of their degree course.